NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_construct-mappings.rst

 The scheduler also has an evaluator filter that evaluates an optional arithmetic expression to determine whether a pool may contain a new volume.
-Beginning with Mitaka, the Data ONTAP drivers report per-pool controller utilization values to the scheduler, along with a "filter function" that prevents new volumes from being created on pools that are overutilized.
+Beginning with Mitaka, the ONTAP drivers report per-pool controller utilization values to the scheduler, along with a "filter function" that prevents new volumes from being created on pools that are overutilized.
 Controller utilization is computed by the drivers as a function of CPU utilization and other internal I/O metrics.
-The default filter function supplied by the Data ONTAP drivers is "capabilities.utilization < 70".
+The default filter function supplied by the ONTAP drivers is "capabilities.utilization < 70".
 A utilization of 70% is a good starting point beyond which I/O throughput and latency may be adversely affected by additional Cinder volumes.
 The filter function may be overridden on a